-- ♦ You need to set at least one kernel mode heartbeat resource. - ◆ It is recommended to register an interconnect-dedicated LAN and a public LAN as heartbeat resources.
-(It is recommended to set more than two heartbeat resources.) - ◆ Time for heartbeat timeout needs to be shorter than the time required for restarting the OS.
+- ◆ You need to set at least one kernel mode heartbeat resource. - ◆ It is recommended to register an interconnect-dedicated LAN and a public LAN as kernel mode LAN heartbeat resources.
+(It is recommended to set more than two kernel mode LAN heartbeat resources.) - ◆ The versions of the BMC hardware and firmware must be available for BMC heartbeat resources.
+For the available BMC versions, refer to "Servers supporting Express5800/A1080a or Express5800/A1040a series linkage" in Chapter 3, "Installation requirements for ExpressCluster" in the Getting Started Guide. - ◆ Time for heartbeat timeout needs to be shorter than the time required for restarting the OS.
 If the heartbeat timeout is not configured in this way, an error may occur after reboot in some servers in the cluster because other servers cannot detect the reboot.